Cris Rogers: Magazine and radio

 "Preaching has come to a desperate state where we now are on borrowed time.
 Communicating the gospel isn't dead but the traditional forms may well be.
 We need to put to death the monologue and be re-inspired with two-way communication.
 I don't think we have the liberty not to be creative anymore."

 The article describes Rogers as a dynamic preacher who is always coming up with new ways of teaching the Bible.
-Cris is creative through appealing to the senses, physically giving people some salt or water if that's what he's talking about, or cooking a bacon sandwich while talking about the food laws of Leviticus.
+Rogers is creative through appealing to the senses, physically giving people some salt or water if that is what he is talking about, or cooking a bacon sandwich while talking about the food laws of Leviticus.
 "Jesus had illustrations right there where they were touchable.
 Yet when we preach so often we simply show a photo or describe a situation.
 What if we did what Jesus did and actually had the thing that was the illustration there for them to touch smell or taste?"

 Rogers has also been a monthly theology writer for YouthWork Magazine, writing for youth workers to understand the background to the books of the Bible.

 Author

 In January 2004, Kevin Mayhew Publishing published Rogers' first book, Naked Christianity: Helping young people grasp issues of faith.
 Rogers undertook a speaking tour across the UK also titled "Naked Christianity" in the same year.

-In October 2022, Rogers updated edition of The Bible Book by Book, won the CRT Bible Reference Award.
+In October 2022, Rogers' updated edition of The Bible Book by Book won the CRT Bible Reference Award.

 Television appearances

-In December 2004, Rogers was also involved with Teachers TV when he was interviewed about how to communicate effectively in the RE class room while using one of Teachers TV's discussion resources as an example.
+In December 2004, Rogers was interviewed by Teachers TV about how to communicate effectively in the RE class room while using one of Teachers TV's discussion resources as an example.